Uyen-nt-Le/Quizlet2Anki/README.md

 ## Instructions
 Use PyCharm to run this program.

-C++ Version included.
-Compiled with g++ using WSL Ubuntu 20.04.

-cpp file not meant for PyCharm.
 ###### Exporting from Quizlet
 1. Choose your flashcards on Quizlet.
 2. Click on the 3 dots (...) and select **export**.